ajm/swiftlink/README.md

     swift -p east.ped -m east.map -d east.dat -o results.txt

 This will perform either an autosomal or X-linked analysis dependent on whether it is specified in the first line of the DAT file (SwiftLink can be forced to perform an X-linked analysis with the -X flag, see options).
-By default SwiftLink only uses a single CPU core.
+By default SwiftLink only uses a single CPU core and only performs a single replicate.

 ### Using multiple CPUs